 You’ve got a great proposal in front of you.
 It’s creative, strategic, and you’re really interested.
 It’s also big and you think you’ll need more information in order to get it across the line.
 But what information?

 Don’t ask for media equivalency figures.
-Media equivalency as any kind of indicator of the value of a sponsorship to a brand was thoroughly debunked in 1991 and in many studies since, and has been widely accepted as both arbitrary and irrelevant.
-If you ask a good sponsorship seeker for this information, they won’t be able to give it to you.
+Media equivalency as any kind of indicator of the value of a sponsorship to a brand has been thoroughly debunked since 1991, and in many studies since, and has been widely accepted as both arbitrary and irrelevant.
+If you ask a good rightsholder for this information, they won’t be able to give it to you.
 They know it’s meaningless and haven’t shelled out the huge fees for a dinosaur logo-counting company to do the analysis, nor should they.
 Grow up.

 Don’t ask for a breakdown of the a la carte value of each benefit.
 That’s like valuing a ladder by adding up the cost of the component parts.
 The cost of eleven rungs plus four struts, plus two large hinges, plus two cross-braces, plus four dozen bolts, plus a few other random parts equals a ladder.
 Except no, it doesn’t.
 A ladder has value because it’s whole and specifically constructed to be fit-for-purpose.
 Same goes for sponsorship.
 The sponsorship’s value is based on its potential as a leverageable marketing opportunity for your brand, not a collection of unrelated marketing commodities.
 If you’ve got a problem with the price, then counter-offer or negotiate down.